alexandrastroiu/TV-Show-CLI-Project/README.md

 The command typed by the user (case-insestively and ignoring leading and trailing whitespaces) in the terminal for plotting is validated: the command must have a valid length, it also verifies that the user wants to plot genres by rating which is the only available functionality for plotting.
 In case the command is not valid, the program exits and displays a specific message to the user.

-The program also uses the standard library random in order to randomize the colors of the chart each time the user enter the specific command for plotting in the terminal.
+The program also uses the standard library random in order to randomize the colors of the chart each time the user enters the specific command for plotting in the terminal.

 The backend of matplotlib is set to Agg in order to display the plot in a file and not in an interactive window.